RJCP Anti-Racism Book Club

 After a process of discussion and consultation with African American leaders, White Fragility by Robin DiAngelo has been recommended as our first shared text from among an array of important books (see a few other options below), and they will take place on the platform of their choice.

-Click here to join a group.
-We would like forms to be filled out by Monday, July 6 so we can begin our important work together.
+Click here to join a group so we can begin our important work together.

 We hope reading, learning, and sharing with others in our community will lead to more personal and communal reflection and inspire more action toward a better tomorrow.